 People can basically live well without a gallbladder.
 The gallbladder only has a temporary storage function.
 Bile is produced by the liver.
 In people without gallbladder, the bile is continuously delivered in small quantities to the small intestine.

 - Beware your weight.
 In case of overweight, losing weight might reduce the risk of gallstone symptoms.

 - When the gallbladder is removed, some people suffer from diarrhea right after surgery.
 The symptoms usually diminish rapidly as the body adjusts to the new situation.
 Rarely, diarrhea symptoms remain.
 In case of diarrhea, it is important to eat plenty of fiber and to drink sufficiently.
-Fibers make stools more solid.
+Fibers make the stool more solid.